acherm/gptchess/README.md

 play_game(chess_config, gpt_config, base_pgn=BASE_PGN, nmove=1, white_piece=False)
 ```

+The outcome is located in `output` folder and is a subfolder, with the PGN file of the game, the log of the game, and the session with GPT.
+You can then analyze the data with the Jupyter notebook `analysis.ipynb`.

 ### Data and analysis

+For convenience, we have released the data used as part of the experiment documented in the blog post.
-The data is stored in the `games.tar.gz` of this repo.
+It has been saved into the `games.tar.gz` of this repo.
 I'm usually using zenodo, but the size of the data is manageable.
 Decompress the archive to get `games` folder.